Remedy-Mix1010/Remedy-Mix1010/README.md

-Hi I am Ika.
-I'm an almost wild teen.
-Yes Lego Ninjago Movie quote right there, I really like anime.
-Like I ✨LOVE✨ anime.
-I love Lego Ninjago too, cause its ✨Fabulous✨, and also because it has good tea 🍵😏💅 And yea, that's classic me for you.
-✨AU REVOIR✨
+Hey, the name's Skyttlz.
+I'm a wild teen - (reference to Lego Ninjago Movie Zane) and the reason I have GitHub is cause my coding school made me make an account.
+I like anime and Lego Ninjago, though I'm really sad because Crystallized is the end of OG Ninjago.
+So yeah.
+Bye.